YGNT7777/PYTHIA/README.md

 ## HOW TO RUN

 - 1. You will need to go to reddit_scraping.py and add your data of your reddit account. ( You will nead to create your own reddit account)
+- 2. Go to main.py and add your X account on variables user/mail and pas
-- 2. Then run the program normally
+- 3. Then run the program normally

 ### If you want to also have a server.
 - 1. Go edit to calc_handler.py.
 On the url add 'YOUR_LINK_TO_GOOGLE_SPREADSHEETS'